LitenApe/Scripts/README.md

 - [cruiser_prices.txt](https://github.com/LitenApe/Scripts/blob/master/Cruiser/cruiser_prices.txt)

 ## Subway
 Subway is a bash script which parses the xml file retrieved from ruter's api.
+Ruter is the local firm that is operating the public transportation in Oslo.
 ### files:
 - [subway.sh](https://github.com/LitenApe/Scripts/blob/master/subway.sh)